Electoral history of Nigel Farage

-Nigel Farage is a former British MEP who stood as a candidate representing eurosceptic parties UK Independence Party (UKIP) and The Brexit Party since 1994.
-He was a Member of the European Parliament representing South East England since the 1999 election, winning re-election four times.
-Farage has stood for election to the House of Commons seven times, in five general elections and two by-elections, but has not won any of those elections.
-He was also a proponent of the UK leaving the European Union in the 2016 referendum, in which the electorate voted to do so by 52% to 48%.

-Farage was voted UKIP leader in the September 2006 leadership election, and led them in the 2009 European Parliament election in which his party won the second-highest number of votes and seats after the Conservative Party.
+Nigel Farage is a British MP for Clacton and former MEP for South East England who has stood as a candidate representing eurosceptic parties UK Independence Party (UKIP) and Reform UK since 1994.
+He was a Member of the European Parliament representing South East England from the 1999 election until the British withdrawal from the European Union in 2020, winning re-election four times.
+Farage has stood for election to the House of Commons eight times, in six general elections and two by-elections, losing in every attempt until 2024 in Clacton.
+He was also a proponent of the UK leaving the European Union in the 2016 referendum, in which the electorate voted to do so by 52% to 48%.Farage was voted UKIP leader in the September 2006 leadership election, and led them in the 2009 European Parliament election in which his party won the second-highest number of votes and seats after the Conservative Party.
 He resigned as leader later that year in order to concentrate on the 2010 general election.
-In late 2010, he was voted leader for a second time after the resignation of Lord Pearson of Rannoch.
+In late 2010, he was voted leader for a second time following the resignation of Lord Pearson of Rannoch.
 Farage led UKIP in the 2014 European Parliament election, in which his party won the most votes and seats; this was the first time since the December 1910 general election that Labour or the Conservatives did not get the most seats in a British nationwide election.
 He resigned as UKIP leader after the 2016 referendum.

 The first election to the House of Commons that Farage contested was the 1994 Eastleigh by-election.
 After standing unsuccessfully for election in the next three general elections, all in a different constituency, he stood in the 2006 Bromley and Chislehurst by-election, in which he finished third with 8.1% of the vote.
 In the 2010 general election, Farage stood against the Speaker of the House of Commons, John Bercow, in the constituency of Buckingham, again finishing third with 17.4% of the vote.
 Five years later, he stood in the general election in the constituency of South Thanet, finishing second to the Conservative Craig Mackinlay, with 32.4% of the vote.
-He did not stand as a candidate for election in the 2019 General Election.
+He did not stand as a candidate for election in the 2019 general election.
+In 2024, Farage became leader of Reform UK once more, ahead of the that year's general election, and won election for Parliament in Clacton.